sodajah/wdfront/README.md

 tbd is an online real-time strategy game focused on territorial control and alliance building.
 Players compete to expand their territory, build structures, and form strategic alliances in various maps based on real-world geography.

-This is a fork/rewrite of OpenFront.io.
-Credit to https://github.com/openfrontio.
+This is a fork/rewrite of wdfront.io.
+Credit to https://github.com/wdfrontio.

-# OpenFront - Licensing
+# wdfront - Licensing

-OpenFront Contributor License Agreement (CLA) can be found [here](https://gist.github.com/evanpelle/4c9e0fc2cb73b2b3b3402ca202f56672).
+wdfront Contributor License Agreement (CLA) can be found [here](https://gist.github.com/evanpelle/4c9e0fc2cb73b2b3b3402ca202f56672).
 This is to help us transition to AGPL, a stricter open source license.
 After creating a pull request you will be prompted to sign.

 This project uses a multi-licensing approach:

 - Code in the `server/` and `core/` directory is licensed under MIT
 - Client code (in the `client/` directory) is licensed under GPL v3
-- Assets in resources/non-commercial are under CC BY-NC 4.0 with OpenFront LLC Commercial Exemption.
-By contributing assets to /non-commercial/, contributors agree that OpenFront LLC may use their contributions for commercial purposes while the contributions remain CC BY-NC 4.0 for all other parties.
+- Assets in resources/non-commercial are under CC BY-NC 4.0 with Openfront LLC Commercial Exemption.
+By contributing assets to /non-commercial/, contributors agree that wdfront LLC may use their contributions for commercial purposes while the contributions remain CC BY-NC 4.0 for all other parties.

 See LICENSE file for more details.